 These are usually packed with a lot of sugar and vitamins, although it is not recommended to eat them regularly you should still have at least some for the harder days.

-You can find almost any food in powder form, although these usually lack essential vitamins and will need some preparation to be able to be consumed, these are still a good way to storing food which doesn’t need any power to remain “fresh”.
-These usually only need water and some cooking to be edible, but my recommendation is to combine it with dried foods as you do not want an only liquid diet as this will eventually lead up to diarrhea.
+You can find almost any food in powder form, although these usually lack essential vitamins and will need some preparation to be able to be consumed, these are still a good way to store food that doesn’t need any power to remain “fresh”.
+These usually only need water and some cooking to be edible, but my recommendation is to combine them with dried foods as you do not want an “only liquid” diet as this will eventually lead up to diarrhea.
 Some say that powdered foods have an acquired taste, this is true but the taste you are feeling is not a good one.

-If you have pets do not forget to get food for them, while they can eat most of the foods human can, it is preferred that they eat actual food which is made for them.
+If you have pets do not forget to get food for them, while they can eat most of the foods humans can, it is preferred that they eat actual food that is made for them.

-Toilet papers, towels, toothpaste or powder, soap an so on.
+Toilet paper, towels, toothpaste or powder, soap, and so on.
 Make sure you have enough for each family member and do keep in mind that everything related to hygiene also needs water.